 - A piece of fruit and a small handful of nuts

-- One small tub of plain yoghurt with a sliced banana
+- One small tub of plain yoghurt with sliced banana

-- A bliss ball (these Apricot Energy Bites are a good option!).
+- A bliss ball (these Apricot Energy Bites are a tasty option!).

 What about pre-workout supplements?

-If you choose to include supplements in your pre-training routine, just remember that they are designed to be used to supplement an already healthy lifestyle.
+If you choose to include supplements in your pre-training routine, remember they are designed to complement an already healthy lifestyle.

 Start planning your pre-workout meals

-The 12 Week Challenge is a great time to learn how to fuel and support your body during workouts, so you can continue these healthy habits long after the challenge finishes.
+If you’re struggling to get started with pre-workout meals, try joining a fitness challenge — it’s a great way to learn how to fuel and support your body and develop healthy habits for long after the challenge finishes.